Roslyn Artis

 Roslyn Clark Artis (born June 16, 1970) is the 14th president of Benedict College and the first woman to hold the position.
 She holds the additional distinction of being the first female president of Florida Memorial University.
 She is also educational advisor to the U.S. Secretary of Homeland Security, serves on the board of directors of the United Negro College Fund and the Council of Independent Colleges, and serves as co-chair for the United Way of the Midlands Campaign.

 Early life

 Artis was born in Springfield, Massachusetts to Robert M. Clark and Christine E. Clark and was raised in southern West Virginia.
-She graduated from Woodrow Wilson High School in 1988.
+She graduated from Woodrow Wilson High School (Beckley, West Virginia) in 1988.

 Education

 Artis received a scholarship to attend West Virginia State University, earning a B.A. in Political Science in 1991.
 She then earned her Juris Doctor from West Virginia University College of Law and her doctorate in Higher Education Leadership and Policy from Vanderbilt University.
 She holds a Certificate of Fundraising Management from Indiana University and a Certificate of Mastery in Prior Learning Assessment from DePaul University.